Serbian art

 Serbian art refers to the visual arts of the Serbs and their nation-state Serbia.
 The medieval heritage includes Byzantine art, preserved in architecture, frescos and icons of the many Serbian Orthodox monasteries.
 In the early modern period, Serbian visual arts began to be influenced by Western art, culminating in the Habsburg monarchy in the late 18th century.
 The beginning of modern Serbian art is placed in the 19th century.
 Many Serbian monuments and works of art have been lost forever due to various wars and peacetime marginalizations.

 Prehistory

-Currently, Europe's oldest known civilization was discovered in Serbia, namely Lepenski Vir and Vinča culture.
-In Serbia, Archaeological Sites of Exceptional Importance (Serbia) are numerous and have the highest level of state protection under the Law on Cultural Heritage.
-See: Prehistoric sites in Serbia and Prehistory of Southeastern Europe for artifacts and sculpture found at the archeological sites of Lepenski Vir.
+Artifacts from Europe's oldest known civilizations have been discovered in Serbia.
+Archaeological Sites of Exceptional Importance (Serbia) are numerous and have the highest level of state protection under the Law on Cultural Heritage.

+Prehistoric sites in Serbia include Lepenski Vir.

 Roman period

-Geographically Serbia was always part of the Roman Empire whether it was ruled from Rome or from Byzantium.
-The Roman ruins are found throughout the Balkan Peninsula.
+Geographically the region of modern-day Serbia was always part of the Roman Empire whether it was ruled from Rome or from Byzantium.
+The Roman ruins are found throughout Southeastern Europe.